-A registered agent is required by the Secretary of State when forming an Oklahoma LLC, corporation, LLP, or LP.
-This appointment is first made in the entity formation documents (Articles of Organization or Articles of Incorporation) but can be changed at any time.
+A registered agent is required by the Oklahoma Secretary of State when forming an Oklahoma LLC, corporation, LLP, or LP.
+This appointment is first made in the business formation documents (Articles of Organization or Articles of Incorporation) but can be changed at any time.

 Sole proprietorships and general partnerships do not need a registered agent.

-The requirements for an entity to have a registered agent are formed under Oklahoma Statutes §18-2010 (LLC) and §18-1022 (corporation), which mandate registered entities will have and continuously maintain a registered agent and registered office within the state.
-The agent must be available during normal business hours to accept any service of process, notice, or demand pertaining to the entity and forward it to the appropriate individuals.
+The requirements for an entity to have a registered agent are formed under Oklahoma Statute §18-2010 (LLC) and §18-1022 (corporation), which mandate that registered entities will have and continuously maintain a registered agent and registered office within the state.

-A registered agent in Oklahoma can be any resident of the state who is 18 years or older, a registered Oklahoma domestic business entity, or a foreign business entity authorized to do business in the state.
+A registered agent in Oklahoma can be any resident of the state who is 18 years or older (this includes the business owner), a registered Oklahoma domestic business entity, or a foreign business entity authorized to do business in the state.

 The agent will also need to be available to receive Service of Process on behalf of the business during normal business hours.
 Service of process refers to the delivery of legal documents, often a summons, subpoena, or lawsuit filed against a business entity.